Gaussian beams and caustic avoidance in gravitational optics: A Summary: Reduced Hamiltonian optics on a symplectic phase space

 with

 which is analogous to a time dependent Hamiltonian of a classical oscillator.
 In our case, the evolution parameter is the affine parameter, $v$, and we refer to the term $\mathcal{V}\left(\boldsymbol{\xi},v\right)$ as the \textit{ray bundle potential}.
-Due to the linearity of the problem, the Hamiltonian function can be rewritten as,
+Due to the linearity of the problem, the Hamiltonian function was rewritten as,